btcven/locha/documentation/en/draft_modulators.md

 ### 1.1.5 Speed (c)

-The distance traveled by the sound wave in a second it's called propagation speed.
+The distance traveled by the wave in a second it's called propagation speed.
 The unit in the IS for this is m/s.

 ```
 V = 1/T